-my water heater keeps shutting off
+My water heater keeps shutting off

 HVAC

-The answer to 'my water heater keeps shutting off' is that there are several common causes, including a faulty thermostat, sediment buildup, or a problem with the heating element.
-The symptoms may include the water heater turning off unexpectedly, the water not getting hot enough, or the unit cycling on and off frequently.
+The answer to 'my water heater keeps shutting off' is that there are several common causes, including a faulty thermostat, sediment buildup, or a malfunctioning heating element.
+This can cause the water heater to shut off unexpectedly, leaving you without hot water.

 Step-by-Step Guide